jxwuqingyan/VictoriaLogs/docs/victorialogs/cluster.md

 ## Quick start

-The following guide covers the following topics for a Linux host:
+The following topics for are covered below:

 - How to download the VictoriaLogs executable.
 - How to start a VictoriaLogs cluster, which consists of two `vlstorage` nodes, a single `vlinsert` node and a single `vlselect` node running on localhost according to [cluster architecture](https://docs.victoriametrics.com/victorialogs/cluster/#architecture).
 - How to ingest logs into the cluster.
 - How to query the ingested logs.

+If you want running VictoriaLogs cluster in Kubernetes, then please read [these docs](https://docs.victoriametrics.com/helm/victorialogs-cluster/).

 Download and unpack the latest VictoriaLogs release: